CPR Instructor Development Course

 Instructor Development Course

-Do you want to become an Instructor?
-Does your company have a large number of employees and using outside trainers is becoming too costly?
-We can help!
 Attentive Safety CPR and Safety Training is an ASHI Approved Training Center authorized to provide the ASHI Instructor Development Course.
 After completing this course you will be able to join our Training Center as an independent Instructor.
 Our Training Center director will provide you personal coaching, tips and assistance in setting up your own classes.
-Once you complete the IDC program our training center will submit all the material necessary to ASHI for you to join our Training Center as an Instructor certified to your current level of training.
+Once you complete the IDC program, our training center will submit all the material necessary to ASHI for you to join our Training Center as an Instructor certified to your current level of training.

 Instructor Development Course (IDC) Description